 You want caregivers who won’t discount what you’re feeling or become negative in this space you’ve created for a peaceful death.
 You also want a medical team who can make sure you’re physically comfortable.

-Be aware of what can cause terminal agitation
+Causes of terminal agitation

 It’s hard to be comfortable when you’re experiencing physical pain.
 This is especially true if you aren’t under palliative or hospice care.
 They can better medicate and keep you comfortable.
 This is one of several reasons why palliative care should be a treatment option sooner rather than later.